P-Dean/adaptive-scheduler/Workloads/README-WorkloadGenerator.md

-~executor-cores: The number of threads allocated to each executor ~num-executors: The maximum limit on the number of concurrently running executors ~application-name: A user specified entry used for identifying the workload ~application-dn: The dir contiaining the .o file to be executed by each executor ~num-partitions: The number of tasks to be created, each task will execute the application-dn ~application-data: The input data for the application (synthetic workloads require the entry but do not use the data)
+~executor-cores: The number of threads allocated to each executor ~num-executors: The maximum limit on the number of concurrently running executors ~application-name: A user specified entry used for identifying the workload ~application-dn: The dir containing the .o file to be executed by each executor ~num-partitions: The number of tasks to be created, each task will execute the application-dn ~application-data: The input data for the application (synthetic workloads require the entry but do not use the data)